 and I created characters who had the same brain cancer–

-–but I felt trapped, distant and emotionally disemboweled.
+They stab my hand with the IV and I feel the hot rush in my veins and I close my eyes and see white moving dots like a kaleidoscope but then they go away and everything’s dark.–but I felt trapped, distant and emotionally disemboweled.
 I created characters who had the same brain cancer.
 I even wrote from my own perspective–

-–but “her / cocooned image”?
+I sway shivering over her cocooned image & watch deadpan in our telepathic language bodies stilled eyes locked–but “her / cocooned image”?
 “Bodies stilled / eyes locked”?
 Who the fuck was I kidding?
 The answer, of course, is that I was fooling myself, although I didn’t know it back then.
 All I knew was that I didn’t like writing about my feelings–I didn’t even know what my feelings were.
 And, in a way, still don’t.
 That’s the problem: years have passed, wounds have healed, but I never got a good grasp on the reality of the experience, not in those trite poems or the energetic yet stilted fiction, filled with sterile terminology and overzealous descriptions of MRIs, I later wrote in grad school, like the piece I found in the closet this past weekend.
 I used to think the more I write about it, the more it will make sense.
 The more I think about it, the more I will understand.
 Right?
 Wrong.

 In the decade since grad school, I have written well over a thousand pages, only an embarrassing few of which have been published, the vast majority deleted, redacted or used as kindling, but I haven’t devoted even one single page to the most traumatic event in my life.
 Why?
 I suppose it was a conscious decision in the beginning, possibly a reaction to something an old literary hero told me.
 Quoting an essay T.S.
 Eliot wrote, he told me I needed to stop writing pretty little sentences and instead focus on the meat and potatoes of the story.
 It’s good advice, I think, possibly the single most profound writing realization I’ve been forced to make and one I eagerly enforce upon every budding writer I encounter, if given the chance, although I’m quick to point out that my old mentor didn’t exactly follow his own prescription, so.
 But why avoid my mom’s cancer?
 Why continue to write fiction, instead of hopping on the memoir bandwagon?
 I certainly enjoy reading other people’s memoirs, even the one published by my equivocating former mentor.
 In the months leading up to this past weekend, in fact, when I cleaned out the closet and rediscovered Mom’s cancer, I have been on something of a memoir-reading kick.
 I’ve reread memoirs I cast aside when they were first published, like Donald Antrim‘s The Afterlife, a pinnacle of the genre, I think.
 And Sarah Manguso‘s The Two Kinds of Decay.
 And not only “disease memoirs,” either: I’ve also plowed through the buzzed memoirs that came out this year, notably Half a Life by Darin Strauss and Revolution by Deb Olin Unferth, and Geoff Dyer‘s Out of Sheer Rage, and The Diving Bell and the Butterfly, and Into the Wild, and Born Standing Up, and Lit, and pretty much anything else by Mary Karr, and How Fiction Works by James Wood and Changing My Mind by Zadie Smith and…and one of my all-time favorites, a book I try to read once every other year, The Snow Leopard by Peter Matthiessen.
 Anything that’s not by Augusten Burroughs: that’s been my dictum.
 Heck, it’s possible I enjoy reading memoirs more than I enjoy reading novels these days, although that, I’m afraid, has more to do with frustrations I have about my own fiction than the form in general.
 Novels–and novel-writing–are doing just fine.
 Just ask Jonathan Franzen.